Sanctuary Garden

 Not something you earn.

-It blooms the instant your nervous system stops bracing against your own existence.
+It blooms the instant our nervous systems stop bracing against our own existence.

 Where the overwhelm loosens.